pushkar100/notes-data-structure-algorithms/InterviewPreparation/1-AlgorithmsToKnowForInterviews.md

-# Data Structure & Algorithms To Know For Interviews
+# Algorithms To Know For Interviews

 # Two Pointers